-All property, plant and equipment owned by South Somerset District Council have been valued on a five year rolling programme by an external independent valuer.
-This year the external independent valuer was
+All property, plant and equipment owned by South Somerset District Council have been valued on a five year rolling programme by an external independent valuer was

 Hannah Plowman, MRICS, District Valuer - in accordance with the Statements of Asset Valuation Practice and Guidance Notes of The Royal Institute of Chartered Surveyors.
 Not all assets are inspected each year as this is neither practicable nor considered by the valuer to be necessary for the purposes of the valuation.
 The basis of valuation is as set out in the Statement of Accounting Policies.
 The effective date of revaluation is 31st December 2016.